fiendskrah/markdown-cv/index.md

 title: Dylan Skrah's CV
 ---
 # Dylan Skrah
-Graduate Student, Aspiring Supervillian
+Graduate Student, Aspiring Researcher

 <div id="webaddress">
 <a href="dylan.skrah@gmail.com">dylan.skrah@gmail.com</a>
 | <a href="https://www.linkedin.com/in/dylanskrah/">My linkdin page</a>
 </div>

 ## Currently

-Building geographic models for complex urban problems.
+At University of California, Santa Barbara progressing through the Joint Doctoral Program in Geography.

 ### Specialized in

-Geographic information systems, spatial data analysis, policy analysis.
+Spatial data analysis and spatial optimization modeling.

 ### Research interests

-State and municipal policy making: education systems, homelessness, regional economics.
+State and municipal policy making: education systems and regional economics.
+What are the most appropriate ways to employ optimization modeling to district municpal education systems?
+How can we use the edge of spatial analytics to solve major societal issues?

 Also casually interested in the proliferation of digital cultures.

 ## Career Summary